USEPA/haztrak/README.md

 [USEPA/e-Manifest](https://github.com/USEPA/e-manifest) repo or contact the [e-Manifest Team](https://www.epa.gov/e-manifest/forms/contact-us-about-hazardous-waste-electronic-manifest-system).

-## Documentation :page_facing_up:

-You can find Haztrak's documentation hosted at https://usepa.github.io/haztrak/

 ## Development Status :warning:

-Haztrak is **NOT** intended to be a polished, ready-to-ship, web app. it's intended audience are those seeking a working example with the technical expertise to leverage the source for their own requirements.
+Haztrak its intended audience are those seeking a working example with the technical expertise to leverage the source for their own requirements.
 It's licensed under the [MIT open source](/LICENSE) license, a permissive license designed to provide you(!) the freedom to use, modify, redistribute, even develop proprietary derivative works.